JKBF/call-catalog-viewer/ACKNOWLEDGEMENTS.md

 ## Funding and Support

 Research and development were enabled in part by support and services provided by Simon Fraser University (SFU), the BC DRI Group & the Digital Research Alliance of Canada (alliancecan.ca), and a Fisheries and Oceans Canada CNFASAR Grant awarded to the School of Environmental Science HALLO project.

+The acoustic research that led to this catalogue has been supported by:  Fisheries and Oceans Canada’s Species-at-Risk Program, the Vancouver Aquarium Marine Science Centre, and the University of British Columbia.

 <center>
 <!--